JosephGroothuizen/fydp-app/README.md

 Startup instructions here: https://www.npmjs.com/package/expo-cli

-Using the qr code through the phone camera may be easiest
+Using the qr code through the phone camera may be easiest or pressing `a` on commandline (which should launch it on Android)

 ---

+If debugging, consider using: https://docs.expo.io/workflow/debugging/#react-native-debugger